morinlab/lymphopedia/STAT6.md

 The STAT6 gene, which encodes a transcription factor involved in the JAK-STAT signaling pathway, plays a significant role in the pathogenesis of various lymphomas, including diffuse large B-cell lymphoma (DLBCL).
 Below is a summary of the common mutations in the STAT6 gene identified in DLBCL.
 Mutations in the DNA binding domain of STAT6 are common in PMBCL and more rare in DLBCL.

+## Experimental Evidence

+Driver mutations affecting this gene in DLBCL/FL have been experimentally demonstrated to cause a gain of function (GOF).[@mentzPARP14NovelTarget2022]

 ## Relevance tier by entity

 [[include:table1_STAT6.md]]